Retail & Wholesale Butchers (NOC 6331)

 Use the library catalogue to find books on writing resumes and cover letters specific to your industry.

 Where Can This Job Lead?

-It is also possible to become the owner of a smaller butcher shop, or work as a meat inspector in the Canadian Food Inspection Agency.
+Qualified butchers and meat cutters who have experience may progress to supervisory positions in large organizations, including department managers, in-store supervisors, operations managers or company managers.
+It is also possible to undertake specialty consulting, become the owner-operator of a smaller store or custom meat operation, or work as a meat inspector in the Canadian Food Inspection Agency.

 Industrial meat cutters may progress to inspecting, testing and grading jobs.